 You will love the simplicity of the recipe; it takes just minutes to mix everything in the slow cooker, and you'll have a tasty, no-fuss dish in a few hours.
-Cook the bacon the night before and this dish will take about 5 minutes to prepare.
+Cook the bacon the night before and this dish will take about 5 minutes to throw together.
+It's a great set-and-forget dish!

 - 6 to 8 strips bacon, cut in 1/2- to 1-inch pieces